-- Some technical support useful for heat planning is provided in many countries.
-Most of the time in the form of guidelines.
-There are rarely institutionalised practice and exchange groups. - When existing, technical support is: - Often linked to climate or energy supply policies - Rarely targeted towards integrated strategic energy planning (covering all energy carriers and technologies to decarbonise heating and cooling) - Instead targeted towards certain aspects of heat planning (such as renewable thermal energy production). - Organisational support in many cases is coordinated through horizontal networks (local authorities' network, regional cooperation...) to various degrees integrated in national policy frameworks
+- Some technical support useful for heat planning is provided as guidelines in many countries. - However, when existing, technical support is : - Often linked to energy supply policies - Rarely targeted towards integrated strategic energy planning (covering all energy carriers and technologies to decarbonise heating and cooling) - Instead targeted towards certain aspects of heat planning (such as renewable thermal energy production). - Organisational support in some cases coordinated through horizontal networks (local authorities' network, regional cooperation...) but often not institutionalized and fully integrated in national policy frameworks